Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 **- int userEntry()** It lets the user choose the row and column number and then takes an input if it is valid.

 ## Execution Instructions:
+1) All the team members discussed the logic and divided the functions equally among eachother.
+2) One member worked on the printing initial board logic, the other worked on the input part of code and the third person worked on the hint and the final solution.  \
+3) Each member made a branch of their own name and committed their function there.
+4) The group members kept eachother updated with their work and logic.
 ## Team Collaboration Summary:
 **Division of Roles:**
+The roles were distributed equally among eachother with coordination.
+Every member played equal role in logic building, writing main code, problem solving and documentation.
+In this way each member built the understanding of every single task.
+This improved team work and decision making skills in the group members.

 **(1)** Summiya Aurangzeb: